-A "yes" answer to one or more of the questions above will not necessarily disqualify you from a license or a registration.
+A "yes" answer to one or more of the questions above will not necessarily disqualify you from a license or a registration in New York State.
 The New York State Education Department decides on a case by case basis whether prior criminal conviction(s) or other issues will disqualify the applicant from being licensed or registered as an RN.